lexibank/tlopo/out/vol1/chapter6.md

 ## 3.8.
 Uncooked food

 Lichtenberk also considers terms for uncooked food.
-He proposes a general POc term &ast;(a)mataq for raw food (possibly excluding certain foodstuffs) which also refers to unripe foodstuff, such as fruit.
-Its reflexes in fact seem to reflect two forms, &ast;mataq and &ast;qa-mataq, the latter presumably derived from the former, but the function of &ast;qa- is unclear.
+He proposes a general POc term _&ast;(a)mataq_ for raw food (possibly excluding certain foodstuffs) which also refers to unripe foodstuff, such as fruit.
+Its reflexes in fact seem to reflect two forms, _&ast;mataq_ and _&ast;qa-mataq_, the latter presumably derived from the former, but the function of _&ast;qa-_ is unclear.

 <table>
 <tr>